dnslink-std/js/README.md

 // The `log` is always an Array and contains a list of log entries
 // that were should help to trace back how the linked data was resolved.
 Array.isArray(log)

-// The `path` is always an Array that may contain a list of paths that
-// each link may uses to deep-resolve values.
-The list is sorted from
-// first to last.
-path == [{
-  pathname: '/abcd',
-  search: { foo: ['bar'] }
-}]
 ```

 You can also pass a set of options: